 2. You Will Have Time To Think

 A gap year will give you the time to think about what your passion in life really is, and what you should go to school for.
 There are so many students that don’t figure out what they want to do until it’s too late.
-By the time they realize it, they have already paid for an education, so there only options are to either stick with the career that they are able to get into with the degree they have or to go back to school and obtain yet another college degree.
-Not only is this costly in a monetary sense, but it is costly in the sense that these students are having to wait twice as long to enter the field that they are passionate about than it does for students that go into college knowing exactly what their career plans are.
-They are also either putting themselves into further debt without advancing towards their chosen career any, or are stuck in a non-rewarding job as opposed to an enriching career.
+By the time they realize it, they have already paid for an education, so their only options are to either stick with the career that they are able to get into with the degree they have or to go back to school and obtain yet another college degree.
+Not only is this costly in a monetary sense, but it is costly in the sense that these students are having to wait twice as long to enter the field that they are passionate about as it does for students that go into college knowing exactly what their career plans are.
+They are also either putting themselves into further debt without advancing towards their chosen career any or are stuck in a non-rewarding job as opposed to an enriching career.
 Gap years can prevent this dilemma.

 3. You Will Make New Friends

 Being able to make new friends in a non-educational setting is a great way to obtain life-long friends.
 Most people that become friends with classmates lose touch with them not long after graduation.
 This is because friendships formed during college are usually just friendships based on circumstance.
 Having a gap year before you enter college will give you a chance to forge long-lasting friendships based on a variety of different reasons instead of just on circumstance.
 This will allow you to not only have connections before school but also during school and afterwards.
 A good friendship is hard to find and should not be underestimated.
 These friendships are not only great due to their social aspect, but they can also become powerful business contacts in the future, allowing you to further your professional network in an engaging and fun manner.